Edward Brace: Life

 Edward Brace was born in June 1770, the son of Francis Brace of Stagbatch.
 Aged 11 he was entered on the books of the frigate HMS Artois as a captain's servant, progressing through the ranks until entered as a midshipman in 1785.
 In 1787, Brace joined HMS Victory before moving to HMS Gorgon, HMS Edgar and then HMS Crown over the following year.
 In 1790 he sailed for the East Indies and there served on HMS Minerva and HMS Ariel, returning to Europe in 1792 as a lieutenant.
 In January 1793, Brace moved to HMS Iris and in 1794 joined the ship of the line HMS Polyphemus, based at Cork.
 In 1795 he was briefly given an independent command in the cutter HMS Hazard, but returned to Polyphemus within the year.
 Polyphemus was then heavily engaged in the Expédition d'Irlande during the winter of 1796-1797, when a French invasion fleet was broken up by storms off Southern Ireland.
 Polyphemus was able to chase and capture the frigate Tartu 5 January.

 In consequence of the capture, Brace was given command of the brig HMS Kangaroo in June 1797 and in October 1798 was heavily involved in the events surrounding the Battle of Tory Island, bringing warning to the squadron at Cork of the approaching French fleet and subsequently assisting in the capture of the frigate Loire as the French fleet broke up in the aftermath of the battle.
 In 1800, Brace was promoted to post captain and the same year married Elizabeth Fisher in Brockhampton.
 In 1801 he took command of the second rate HMS Neptune, the flagship of Vice-Admiral James Gambier and in 1802 moved to command HMS Camilla before returning to Gambier's service on HMS Isis off Newfoundland later in the same year.

 In 1803, Brace took command of HMS Dreadnought, flagship of Admiral William Cornwallis in the Channel Fleet and a few months later took an independent command in the frigate HMS Castor.
 In 1805 he moved to Isis again and then to HMS Virginie.
 While serving off Ireland in May 1808, Virginie encountered and defeated a Dutch frigate name Gelderland at the action of 19 May 1808.
-In May 1810 Virginie was paid off and Brace appointed to HMS St Albans off Cadiz.
+In May 1810 Virginie was paid off and Brace appointed to HMS St Albans off Cádiz.
 In March 1811, Brace was in command of the transports bringing Lieutenant-General Thomas Graham's soldiers to Tarifa and managed to land his military stores in heavy surf, allowing Graham to participate in the successful Battle of Barrossa.
 In December 1811, Brace moved to HMS Berwick and for the next three years operated against the French, Spanish and Italian coasts, including the capture of the cities of Genoa and Gaeta.